Disability in the United Kingdom: Statistics, legislation and policies

 While the statistics above show that there was an increase of employment of disabled people within certain companies, this Act has not been as effective as was hoped, as employers were allowed to discriminate against disabled employees, as long as it was justified within the Act.

 For more consistency and in an effort to promote businesses employing more disabled people Lord Freud claimed that businesses should be able to employ disabled people for below the minimum wage.
 Freud claims that businesses would be more willing to employ disabled people as they will not be at a loss if disabled people do not perform at the same level as non-disabled people.
 Freud claims that other countries have similar approaches in place and it is worth looking at the approach different countries have adopted.

 Creating opportunities for disabled people in the workplace

+Employment

 Making the workplace more inclusive for all of those who are discriminated against is part of a much wider campaign, and is not merely a matter just for legislation.
 In regard to disabled people in particular, The Disability Discrimination Act: A Guide for Managers and Employers suggests a number of guidelines for employers to avoid discrimination.
 These include understanding the social dimension of disabilities, recognising the diverse nature of disabilities, avoid making assumptions, finding out disabled people needs and seeking expert help.
 This in turn combines fulfilling the legal aspect of avoiding discrimination and changing social attitudes.